Husband of slain KU athlete said God told him to kill her, police say - NewsBreak

 “There is a lot more that I don’t have with me right now,” Lockhart said.

 It’s unclear how she died.
-Police said that based on her condition, they weren’t able to tell, and an autopsy is scheduled for Thursday.
+Police said based on her condition they weren’t able to tell and an autopsy is scheduled for Thursday.
 The department is investigating domestic violence as a factor in this case.
-The department couldn’t say if they had been to their apartment on calls before but said Marek wasn’t on their radar.
+The department couldn’t say if they had been to their apartment on calls before, but say Marek wasn’t on their radar.

 “The message to the family is we’re very sorry for their loss.
 This is obviously a very tragic thing for them,” Lockhart said.